realpython/python-guide/docs/shipping/freezing.rst

-On Linux, an alternative to freezing is to :ref:`create a Linux distro package <packaging-for-linux-distributions-ref>` (e.g. a .deb file for Debian or Ubuntu.)
+On Linux, an alternative to freezing is to :ref:`create a Linux distro package <packaging-for-linux-distributions-ref>` (e.g. .deb files for Debian or Ubuntu, or .rpm files for Red Hat and SuSE.)

 .. todo:: Fill in "Freezing Your Code" stub